Actis, Trade Development Bank (TDB) And Performances Group Join MSGBC Oil, Gas & Power 2025

 Performances Group supports energy and infrastructure projects across the MSGBC region with strategic, operational and project performance services.
 The company works closely with local stakeholders to optimize management, investment efficiency, improve operational delivery and support infrastructure and industrial development within complex regional markets.

-“Actis, TDB and Performances Group continue to demonstrate leadership in advancing energy and infrastructure development across the MSGBC region and we are pleased to welcome Sadio Wade, Antoine John Esther and Aïda Mbaye to this year's program,” states Sandra Jeque, Events and Project Director, Energy Capital&Power.Distributed by APO Group on behalf of Energy Capital&Power.
+“Actis, TDB and Performances Group continue to demonstrate leadership in advancing energy and infrastructure development across the MSGBC region and we are pleased to welcome Sadio Wade, Antoine John Esther and Aïda Mbaye to this year's program,” states Sandra Jeque, Events and Project Director, Energy Capital & Power.

 Legal Disclaimer: